Vasissualiyp/GIZMO-setup/README.md

 ## snapshottimes_generator.py

 This python code will generate the snapshot times for increasing frequency (i.e. 1, 2, 2.5, 2.75, 2.875 etc.)

+## zeldovich_ics_gen

+This is my attempt at generating hdf5 GIZMO ics from scratch.
+It works in python and I tried doing it in cpp.